Skip to main content

 See your score

 All ten are detected by aislop.
 Run aislop rules for the full catalogue.
-Run the scan below to see how many are hiding in your repo right now.
-You will not like the number.
-That is the point.
+Run the scan below to get a starting point for cleanup.

 $ npx aislop scan